-If you run a sole proprietorship and earned more than $400 in revenue this year, you’ll have to report and pay Social Security and Medicare tax (i.e. your self-employment taxes) using Schedule SE, another schedule of Form 1040 that looks like this:
+If your sole proprietorship earned more than $400 in revenue this year, you’ll have to report and pay Social Security and Medicare tax (i.e. your self-employment taxes) using Schedule SE, another additional section to Form 1040 that looks like this:

-You’ll need to calculate your total self-employment income on Schedule C before filling out Schedule SE (which is recorded on line 31 of Schedule C).
+You’ll need to calculate your total self-employment income on line 31 of your Schedule C before filling out Schedule SE.

-You can find detailed instructions on how to fill out both the long and short versions of Schedule SE in our simple guide to Schedule SE.
+You can find detailed instructions on how to fill out the form in our simple guide to Schedule SE.

 Does a single-member LLC file taxes as a sole proprietor?

-If an LLC hasn’t opted to file as a corporation and has more than one member, it is taxed like a partnership, not a sole proprietorship, which means the partnership needs to file its own tax return using Form 1065.
+If a multi-member LLC hasn’t opted to file as a corporation, it is taxed like a partnership, not a sole proprietorship, which means the partnership needs to file its own tax return using Form 1065.
 The partnership then gives each partner a Schedule K-1, which is used to report each partner’s share of the business income and expenses on their personal returns.

 Check out our guide to partnerships for more on how that works.

 What are some popular tax deductions for sole proprietorships?